 Some nurses even choose to work as travel nurses, gaining a variety of experience across these factors within a specialty (here is some data we collected on choosing a travel nurse specialty).

 Some common specialties you’ve definitely heard of?
 Intensive Care Unit Nurse (ICU) or Emergency Department Nurse (ED/ER).
 These specialties are typically held by Registered Nurses or RNs, while some other common specialties are actually held by Advanced Practice Nurse Practitioners; for example, Family Nurse Practitioner, Pediatric Nurse Practitioner, or Psychiatric Nurse Practitioner.

 Short answer?
 Licensed Practical Nurses/Licensed Vocational Nurses (LPN/LVNs), Registered Nurses (RNs), Advanced Practice Registered Nurses (APRNs), and Doctors of Nursing Practice (DNPs)… really all nurses!
-As mentioned above, the types of specialties available to you differ based upon your nursing school experience and education level.
+As mentioned above, nurses work in all areas of healthcare, and the types of specialties available to you differ based upon your nursing school experience and education level.
 While there are dozens of nursing specialties that begin with RN requirements, there are plenty of others that require advanced degrees, either Masters Degrees in Nursing or even Doctorate Degrees in Nursing (DNPs or PhDs).

 Accordingly, there are additional nurse practitioner specialties that are only available to nurses who’ve achieved a certain level of education.

 We all know that education can be expensive, not to mention it can take away significant time from work.
 So, why commit to choosing a specialty, particularly one that requires further education?
 There are many reasons.